temet.util

 calcParticleIndices(pos, posSearch, hsmlSearch, boxSizeSim, posMask=None, treePrec='single', tree=None)

-Find and return the actual particle indices (indexing pos, hsml) within the search radius hsml of the posSearch location.
-Serial by construction, since we do only one search.
+Find and return the actual particle indices (indexing pos, hsml) within the search radii of posSearch locations.

 Parameters: